 A feature-rich operations software that is customisable to meet the needs of any contractor in the labour-hire business.
 Furthermore, paperless procedures using the software can aid in obtaining employment from large general contractors and working on government projects.

 Labour hire software enables you to better understand your business’s multiple tasks and processes by making it easier to share data (such as timesheets, health and safety forms, and equipment locations) across projects, clients, and business departments.
 By automating tedious activities and improving data collecting from the field, labour-hire software enables an integrated operational approach.

 The majority of labour-hire contractors use whiteboards to schedule and paper forms to collect information from the field.
 In addition, contractors can use labour-hire software to digitise the process and automatically log data for the entire team to access.
 As a result, labour-hire contractors have reported a 50% reduction in administrative time.

-Entire Recruit is a cloud-based all-in-one staffing software designed to solve the typical problems labour-hire agencies face.
+Entire OnHire is a cloud-based all-in-one staffing software designed to solve the typical problems labour-hire agencies face.